borgbackup/borg/docs/internals/data-structures.rst

 manifest versions 1 and 2 is that the latter is only accepted by Borg releases implementing feature flags.

+.. rubric:: Cache feature flags

+`The cache`_ does not have its separate flag of feature flags.
+Instead, Borg stores which flags were used to create or modify a cache.

+All mandatory manifest features from all operations are gathered in one set.
+Then, two sets of features are computed;

+- those features that are supported by the client and mandated by the manifest are added to the *mandatory_features* set,
+- the complement to *mandatory_features*, *ignored_features* comprised
+  of those features mandated by the manifest, but not supported by the client.

+Because the client previously checked compliance with the mandatory set of features required for the particular operation it is executing, the *mandatory_features* set will contain all necessary features required for using the cache safely.

+Conversely, the *ignored_features* set contains only those features which were not relevant to operating the cache.
+Otherwise, the client would not pass the feature set test against the manifest.

+When opening a cache and the *mandatory_features* set is a superset of the features supported by the client, the cache is wiped out and rebuilt.
+Since a client not supporting a mandatory feature that the cache was built with would be unable to update it correctly.

+When opening a cache and the intersection of *ignored_features* and the features supported by the client contains any elements, i.e. the client possesses features that the previous client did not have, the cache is wiped out and rebuilt.

 .. rubric:: Defined feature flags

 Currently no feature flags are defined.